nuxeh/roffl/spec/spec.md

 derivation function (PBKDF).

-This passphrase becomes the "server password", set interactively on server start, the key generated from which is saved in plain text in the server configuration.
-The server passphrase is stored in a system keyring on client applications, and generated on initiating a connection.
+This passphrase becomes the "server password", set interactively on server configuration, the key generated from which is saved in plain text in the server configuration.
+The server passphrase is stored in a system keyring on client applications, and the derived server key is generated on initiating a connection.

 1.2.1 Key derivation

 A 256 bit key is generated from the server passphrase using BLAKE3.
 The PSK is this length as a stipulation of the noise protocol framework.

+The derived key is stored in Base64 encoding.

 2. User authentication

 A user is added on the server explicitly before a user can authenticate.
 The process of adding a new user will take the unencrypted passphrase, and hash it using the Argon2 hash function.
-The result of adding a new user is that a stored Argon2 hash in the server's configuration, corresponding to the user name.
+The result of adding a new user is that a stored Argon2 hash and salt in the server's configuration, corresponding to the user name.

 Users are authenticated by a user passphrase, sent over the encrypted communication channel, but otherwise in plain text, with an LOGIN command,